VirtualVidhya/content-website/content/c++/exercises/conditional-statements.md

 Create a program to make a mini-calculator.

-Take 2 numbers and the operator sign as input from the user, then give the result based on those taken values.
+Take 2 integer numbers and the operator sign as input from the user, then give the result based on those taken values.

 **Expected Output:**